 Focus on happiness and the items that produce it, but tailor your conversation to your child’s maturity.
 For example, if you tell your 3-year-old that he is never going to see his neglected G.I.
 Joes again, he might be reluctant to give them up.

-Sam Peters, a licensed professional counselor in Lewisville who specializes in pediatric development, explains that a child may claim an object still makes him happy if he knows the alternative is losing it.
+Sam Peters, a licensed professional counselor in Lewisville who specializes in pediatric development, explains that a child might claim an object still makes him happy if he knows the alternative is losing it.

 “Typically, the younger children are, the more open you can expect a false positive if you tell them that you are going to give their belonging away,” Peters says.
 “If you don’t tell them what will happen to the object when they say it doesn’t bring them happiness, they may be more likely to give you an honest answer.”